deepbsd/deepbsd.github.io/_posts/2018-06-22-Resurrecting_An_Old_T40.markdown

 still waiting on the RAM.

 Is this machine worth $60?
 Probably not.
 Will it actually be able to do anything?
 Well, I'm hoping it can run a copy of Linux, perhaps.
+If so, that's a game changer.
 The HD that arrived today is 120GB, and the wifi card will do up to 802.11g.
 So it should be able to talk to my router using WPA2/AES I hope.
+I can plug in an 802.11ac USB wifi adapter.
+That actually works.
+But, since USB was actually slower than this wifi protocol, 802.11ac is actually overkill.

 The RAM, at 2GB, should be enough to run some kind of 32-bit linux distro.
 I'm pretty sure Slackware will work if nothing else.
 The RAM is really the go/no go piece of it.
 I can use a very simple window manager that won't tax the video memory, I hope.
 FVWM is still out there, and it ran on graphics chipsets even more modest than this one.
+I'm sure I can find something that will work in that tiny video RAM space.

 # Humble Hardware